Achieving Retirement Readiness When Your Employees Are Struggling with Debt

 Whether your older employees are worried about debt or not, retirement planning changes once your employees enter their fifties and beyond.
 Consider offering access to retirement advisors who can assess older employees’ retirement preparedness and offer strategies to help them accumulate retirement savings, while paying down debt.

 Educating employees on retirement savings catch-up opportunities — and encouraging them to take advantage of them — can further boost employees’ retirement readiness.
 Currently, adults age 50 and older can make additional contributions to their retirement accounts.
-Under SECURE 2.0, individuals making at least $145,000 annually can make a catch-up contribution with after-tax dollars starting in 2026.
+Under the SECURE 2.0 Act, high-earning individuals making at least $150,000 in the prior year must make their catch-up contributions on a Roth (after-tax) basis starting in 2026.

 The Takeaway